ilentt/xmldata/XML folder to product.md

 	</panelstatement>
 <panelstatements>
 ```
-First the panel statement id `55` for loading of all top level objects.
+query statement in the panel statement id `55` for loading of all top level objects.
 ```xml
 "$FRUITS"
 select fruitGroupID, 0, 0,